 Return: By couple or officiant

 But you don’t have to go across state lines to find the perfect setting to say “I do.”
 Right in town, you’ll find there are charming churches on every corner.
-You can host your ceremony in the architectural splendor of Historic Church of St. Patrick, and then move the reception to another spot of your choice.
+You can host your ceremony in the architectural splendor of the Historic Church of St. Patrick, and then move the reception to another spot of your choice.
 Some of our favorites are on the shore of beautiful Lake Erie.
 Check out the Maumee Bay Lodge and Conference Center, situated in the lovely Maumee Bay State Park.
 Or if you’re down to drive further east, the Catawba Island Club, located on the western shore of Catawba Island in Lake Erie, is an extra special location for a wedding.

-Transportation -- Lucas County has easy access to two airports, an Amtrak train station and regional bus service TARTA, which is good for getting around town.
-You can check out TARTA’s website for route information and to buy passes.
+Lucas County has easy access to two airports, an Amtrak train station and regional bus service TARTA, which is good for getting around town.
+You can check out TARTA’s website for route information and buy passes.
 However, if the wedding is set to take place outside of the Toledo city limits, your best bet is to rent a car or utilize rideshare services Lyft and Uber if you’re coming in from out of town, as some nearby destinations, like towns along the shore of Lake Erie, are outside of TARTA’s network.